publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptI/ch23/m__us_usc_t10_s482.md

     (a)  __Quarterly Reports Required__  __.—__

     Not later than 45 days after the end of each calendar-year quarter, the Secretary of Defense shall submit to Congress a report regarding military readiness.
-Each report shall contain the information required by subsections (b), (d), (f), (g), (h), (i), (j), and (k), and the reports for the second and fourth quarters of a calendar year shall also contain the information required by subsection (e).
+The report for a quarter shall contain the information required by subsections (b), (d), (e), and (f).

     (b)  __Readiness Problems and Remedial Actions__  __.—__